alonek1/school-management-system/README.md

 # school-management-system

-simple school management system written in bash
+a simple school management system written in bash